-Example use case scenarios for Translator Text API
+Example user scenarios for Translator Text API

-Translator Text API is a cloud-based service that allows you to add multi-language user experiences in more than 60 languages and also provides other language-related operations such as language detection, text-to-speech, or dictionary.
-This document describes some example use cases for integrating the API into your business solutions and processes.
+The Translator Text API is a cloud-based service that translates text between more than 60 languages, and also performs other language-related operations such as language detection, sentence breaking, and dictionary lookup.
+The Translator service translates speech, when used as part of the Speech Translator service.
+This document describes some examples for integrating the Translator Text API into your business solutions and processes.

 Empower comprehensive analysis of multi-lingual business intelligence

 One of the key challenges for business decision makers (BDMs) today is analyzing and synthesizing large amounts of data to inform business decisions.
-An added complexity to analyzing data is when the data sources are in multiple languages as most analysis tools can only process a single language.
+An added complexity to analyzing data is when the data sources are in multiple languages as most analysis tools are designed to process a single language.

 What if you could leverage all the data you have, for a more comprehensive analysis, regardless of the language or the format you receive it in, text or speech (.wav, .mp3)?